 by Guest on Jul 16, 2013

 Although an Uninterruptible Power Supply (UPS) is designed to keep electrical equipment functioning in the event of a mains power outage, there are some important steps to take over the long term to make sure you don't do anything to undermine its ability to operate and put your business continuity plan under renewed threat.

-Relying on a no-longer-suitable UPS installation is one of the biggest mistakes you can make, and by the time you find out that you've misjudged the capabilities of your system and set-up, it might already be too late.
+Relying on a no-longer-suitable Uninterruptible Power Supply (UPS) installation is one of the biggest mistakes you can make, and by the time you find out that you've misjudged the capabilities of your system and set-up, it might already be too late.

 If you've added more devices to your network, have you exceeded the total load that can be supported by your UPS?
 It's easily done, but can be disastrous if the mains power cuts out, as it's hard to predict whether one or all of the devices connected to the UPS will fail.

-A UPS is basically a big battery, capable of providing mains-like power to a certain number of devices for a limited period of time, but the duration for which it can keep them switched on depends on its charge level, like with any battery.
+A UPS is a big battery, capable of providing mains-like power to a certain number of devices for a limited time, but the duration for which it can keep them switched on depends on its charge level, like with any battery.

-Periodically check the charge level of your UPS - if it is running low, ensure that its own mains connection is functioning properly, as it will need to draw its own power from the mains in order to juice up its batteries once they have been discharged.
+Periodically check the charge level of your UPS - if it is running low, ensure that its own mains connection is functioning properly, as it will need to draw its power from the mains to juice up its batteries once they have been discharged.

 If the UPS does not seem to be charging, check all of the connections, including the mains outlet to which it is linked; it could be that the batteries have lost their ability to store a charge, and UPS battery replacement can be a cost-effective way to overcome this without having to replace the system as a whole.